aninchat/theasciiconstruct_blog/content/post/junos-part1-the-basics.md

 root@SW1# set protocols rstp interface xe-0/0/2
 ```

-I also want to set SW1 as the root bridge for the network, and SW2 as a secondary root bridge.
+We also want to set SW1 as the root bridge for the network, and SW2 as a secondary root bridge.
 We'll adjust the bridge priority to influence the election (remember, the default priority is 32768):

 ```
 {master:0}[edit]